-(o) Security bears interest at a floating rate that may or may not include an interest rate floor.

-- (p) Interest may be paid in cash or PIK, or a combination thereof which is generally at the option of the borrower.
+- Security bears interest at a floating rate that may or may not include an interest rate floor. - Interest may be paid in cash or PIK, or a combination thereof which is generally at the option of the borrower.
 PIK earned is included in the cost basis of the security.
 PIK represented approximately 2.4% of interest income earned for the year ended December 31, 2014.
-In accordance with the Company's policy, PIK may be recorded on an effective yield basis. - (q) This investment is deemed significant under the SEC Rule 4-08(g).
+In accordance with the Company's policy, PIK may be recorded on an effective yield basis.

+This investment is deemed significant under the SEC Rule 4-08(g).
 At December 31, 2014 total assets of Gordon Brothers Finance Company were \$265.2 million and net income for the period ended December 31, 2014 was \$48.0 thousand.
-Gordon Brothers Finance Company commenced operations on October 31, 2014. - (r) The Company is the sole stockholder of BKC ASW Blocker, Inc., a consolidated subsidiary, which is the beneficiary of less than 5% of the voting securities of U.S. Well Services, LLC and thus a non-controlled, non-affiliated investment.
+Gordon Brothers Finance Company commenced operations on October 31, 2014.

+The Company is the sole stockholder of BKC ASW Blocker, Inc., a consolidated subsidiary, which is the beneficiary of less than 5% of the voting securities of U.S. Well Services, LLC and thus a one or more existing securities for one or more new securities and the movement of an existing portfolio company into this category from a different category.